joshxyzhimself/weaver/README.md

 - set your tz offset before creating tasks.
 - task-name must be in kebab-case-format.
 - hhmm is in military time format, 0000 to 2359.
+- for personal use, message the bot.
+- for team use, add the bot to your group.
 ```

 #### Configuration